Troldedpus/First-Game/ReadMe.txt

 Open the HTML file

 Updates to come
- - gravity pulling you down
  - more "bling"
+ - impact sounds
+ - fixing issue with the player falls out of the game area
- - music
+ - Translate to English